simonbrowndotje/barista-express/README.md

 > I've just bought a Barista Express, my shots are too fast even though I'm at the finest grinder setting and/or have changed the internal burr ... what am I doing wrong?

 As you'll see shortly, this was exactly my first experience too.
-If you don't want to read on, the basic answer is (1) distribute your ground coffee evenly in the basket, and (2) tamp flat and *hard*.
-Also, and counterintuively, be prepared to make the grind size *coarser* to fix fast shots.
+If you don't want to read on, the basic answer is:

+1. Grind into a cup, and give it a good shake before tipping the coffee into the basket.
+2. Distribute the grounds as evenly as you can (a distribution tool helps).
+3. Tamp flat and *hard*.

 ## Table of contents